-We are asking for people's views to help shape the strategy and policies contained within the District Plan.
-This is important given that the Plan will provide the local policy framework for the preparation of Neighbourhood Plans8.
+We are asking for people's views to help shape the strategy and policies contained within the Focused Amendments to the Pre-Submission Draft District Plan.
+This is important given that the Plan will provide the local policy framework for the future development of the district and the preparation of neighbourhood plans8.